Abhisheksingh734/MyPokedex/README.md

 ## Features

-- Fetch Pokemon data: The Pokedex CLI interacts with the PokeAPI to retrieve detailed information about various Pokemon species.
+1) Fetch Pokemon data: Seamlessly interact with the PokeAPI to retrieve comprehensive information about various Pokemon species.

-- Download information: Users can select the specific data they want to download for a Pokemon, including status, sprites, and artwork.
+2) Download artwork and sprites: Select your favorite Pokemon and effortlessly download their stunning artwork and sprite images.

-- Customized reports: The tool generates reports based on the user-selected options, providing a convenient way to access and analyze Pokemon data.
+3) Check Pokemon status: Get real-time information on a Pokemon's stats, including their strengths, weaknesses, and other vital attributes.

 ## Getting Started